UPPMAX/programming_formalisms/DevelopmentDesign/README.md

  * Evolutionary software engineering, a review, `https://www.sciencedirect.com/science/article/pii/S1568494604000778`

 <br>
-Depending on the chosen method or methodology these steps are generally named slightly different dependent on model but in general these steps fullfill the standard SDLC.
+Depending on the chosen method or methodology these steps are generally named slightly different dependent on model but in general these steps fullfil the standard SDLC.

 # PHASES OF THE SDLC
 In our five phased version of SDLC we section the development into five phases which are somewhat arbitrary as most development is more fluid than the fixed models that have evolved from the waterfall model